Conservation in the Galapagos

 – Help the groups that come to camp on the hill top location by putting up the tents and taking up the food

-Why volunteer help is needed
+Why volunteer help is needed in The Galapagos

 This family do not get any financial or physical assistance from the National Parks for clearing the land and it is essential to do this in order for the native flora and fauna to survive.
 The cleared land is of great interest to visiting groups and tourism generally as they can see how the land should look.
 It will also provide the perfect sanctuary for giant tortoises from the Breeding Centres where they can live in the wild with plenty of food and live in safety from poachers.

-What to do whilst there
+What to do whilst on Isla Cristobal in The Galapagos

 There are many excursions such as the Leon Dormido/Kicker Rock where you can snorkel in Charles Darwin Bay and then at the rock itself where you can see sharks resting!
 Other attractions are El Junco Lagoon, Puerto Grande, Puerto Chino.
 At certain times of the year, the island is known for its excellent surfing at El Canon and Tongo Reef.
 Occasionally, the brothers have been known to take volunteers by horse and mule off the beaten track to a remote and inaccessible beach and even camp there!